prakaa/nem-bidding-analysis/README.md

 ### Bidding zip file size, 2012-2021

 Monthly bidding data zip file sizes have increased exponentially since the middle of 2021.
-See (this plot)[./plots/monthly_bidding_data_size_2012_2023.pdf].
+See [this plot](./plots/monthly_bidding_data_size_2012_2023.pdf).

 ### Share of rebids by technology type in June, 2013-2021